pjrt/stags/README.md

-The two main differences between stags and a general ctags generator like [Universal CTags](https://github.com/universal-ctags/ctags) is its ability to understand Scala code, and generating appropriate static tags for each filed, and the ability to produce qualified tags.
+The two main differences between stags and a general ctags generator like [Universal CTags](https://github.com/universal-ctags/ctags) is its ability to understand Scala code (with all its intricacies) and the ability to produce qualified tags.

 ### Understanding Scala intricacies and static tagging them

 What are static tags?
-Static tags mean tags for "static functions".
-In the C world this meant functions that could only be used in the file where they were defined; you could think of them as "private".
+Static tags are tags for "static functions".
+In the C world this means functions that can only be used in the file where they are defined; you could think of them as "private".
 Vim understand static tags and will match them first before anything else.

 Static tags lend themselves nicely to private field and functions, so `stags` marks private statements and fields as static, while taking care of some Scala intricacies.

-If a def/val/class/ect is `private`, then it is static.
+If a def/val/class/ect is `private` within its file, then it is static.
 If it is private for some large scope, then it isn't static.
-This means that if it is `private[X]` then we check if `X` is simply the enclosing parent.
+This means that if it is `private[X]` then we check if `X` is an enclosing object within the file.
 However, if X isn't an enclosing object in this file, then we mark it as non-static.
 For example

 ```scala
 package org.example.somepackage.test